Top 8 typical Spanish dishes

 4. Gambas al ajillo

 The gambas al ajillo is a very typical tapas dish that you will find in every tapas restaurant!
+They originated from Madrid, however have become popular all over Spain!
+It is said that one of the best places to eat this Spanish favourite in Madrid is at La Casa del Abuelo.
 The smell of it will make you want more and more!
 The gambas al ajillo are made by frying garlic and green chilli in olive oil.
-After a while the gambas are thrown into it for a couple of minutes and some parsley is added.
-It is made very easily, but tastes incredible.
+After a while, the gambas are thrown into it for a couple of minutes and some parsley is added.
+It is made very easily but tastes incredible.
 There are many restaurants in Barcelona that serve this typical Spanish dish, especially the tapas restaurants, and it is definitely worth trying!

 5. Tostas de tomate y jamón

 Tostas de tomate y jamón, or toast with tomato and ham, is another extremely famous Spanish dish.
-It is a dish which consists of toast on which tomato and Iberian ham are put.
-The combination of these give a very nice taste.
+It is a dish which consists of toast on which tomato and/or Iberian ham are put.
+The combination of these gives a very nice taste.
 It is a big dish, but it can definitely be seen as a good dish to eat before your meal.
+We think it’s a classic crowd pleaser and a staple order when you’re out for tapas.

 6. Patatas bravas

 The patatas bravas is maybe one of the most famous Spanish tapas dishes.
-There are many different types of Patatas bravas made in the different parts of Spain, however all the versions involve chunks of fried potato.
+There are many different types of Patatas bravas made in the different parts of Spain, however, all the versions involve chunks of fried potato.
 The differences can be seen in the sauces and herbs that are put on top of the potatoes.
 In Barcelona, there are also many places to which you can go to eat some great patatas bravas.
 Even here, the restaurants have different recipes on how to make them and therefore you should definitely try more than just one!
+Take a look @bravasbarcelona Instagram on a hunt for the best patatas bravas Barcelona!

 7. Pollo al ajillo